All GMC Models

 What should I pay for a GMC Yukon?

-Based on 53 verified transactions, aim for $85,339 or less for a GMC Yukon.
+Based on 57 verified transactions, aim for $84,939 or less for a GMC Yukon.
 Great deals come in at 6.2%+ below MSRP.
 Use the deal tier breakdown above to see where your offer falls relative to other buyers.
+For the exact 75th-percentile target by trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 What did people pay for a GMC Yukon?

-Verified buyers paid between $75,857 and $102,559 for a GMC Yukon, with an average of $85,339.
+Verified buyers paid between $73,797 and $102,559 for a GMC Yukon, with an average of $84,939.
 The average negotiated discount was 3.2% off MSRP.
 Browse the verified deals on this page to see individual transactions.
+To unlock full dealer names, comparable nearby deals, and the 75th-percentile target for your exact trim, sign up for CarWhere PRO at $12.99/month.

 What is the dealer invoice price on a GMC Yukon?